 - Routing concepts

+- IPv4 routing

-- Configure the routing mode
+- IPv6 routing

-- Configure VLAN routing
+- VLAN routing

-- Configure router discovery for a VLAN routing interface
+- Router discovery for a VLAN routing interface

-- Manage routes and view the routing table
+- Routes and the routing table

-- Configure Address Resolution Protocol
+- Address Resolution Protocol

 Routing concepts

 The switch supports IP routing.
 When a packet enters the switch, the switch checks the destination MAC address to determine if it matches any of the configured routing interfaces.
 If it does, the switch searches the host table for a matching destination IP address.
 If a matching entry is found, the packet is routed to the host.
 If no matching entry is found, the switch performs a longest prefix match on the destination IP address.
 If a matching entry is found, the packet is routed to the next hop.
 If no matching entry is found, the packet is routed to the next hop that is specified in the default route.
 If no default route exists, the packet is are dropped.